 We are taught as soon as we’re born about things we can or can’t do so that we’re safe from harm.
 No one expects to be involved in an accident, no matter however it’s caused.
 However, there are times when things happen that are beyond our control, and leave us injured, sometimes seriously, which then impacts on all corners of our lives, until we’re able to heal.
-Healing has to focus on the mental aspects, as well as the physical ones.
+The experts at Wattel&York exclaim that healing has to focus on the mental aspects, as well as the physical ones.
 If this sounds like you or someone you know, here are some helpful tips that will help your life get back on track.

 Get What You Deserve